 - enhancement is virtually always seen

 - the enhancement pattern is typically homogeneous.
-However, they can have a variable enhancement pattern that, in part, depends on the amount of haemorrhage present
+However, they can have a variable enhancement pattern that, in part, depends on the amount of hemorrhage present

 Treatment and prognosis